 For more information about our internship program view, One Seed at a Time, a video production by Marnie Stanton, funded by the Edey Foundation.

-Summer horticulture interns participate in all aspects of maintaining the diverse collection of plants at the Arboretum and are exposed to a wide range of experiences through hands-on training and demonstrations, attending Arboretum sponsored classes and workshops, and going on field trips to other public and private gardens.
+Summer horticulture interns participate in all aspects of maintaining the Arboretum’s diverse living collection and grounds.
+Interns are exposed to a wide range of experiences through hands-on training and demonstrations, attending Arboretum sponsored classes and workshops, and going on field trips to other public and private gardens.

 Summer internships are 12-week positions and are flexible in regards to start date, although mid-late May is ideal.
 Interns work 35 hours per week and are paid an hourly wage of $10 per hour.
 Housing is provided at the nearby Hoft Farm (owned and managed by The Nature Conservancy) where interns from other organizations also live in the convivial atmosphere of the restored farmhouse.